Luigi Luca Cavalli-Sforza

 Luigi Luca Cavalli-Sforza (/it/; 25 January 1922 – 31 August 2018) was an Italian geneticist.
-He was a population geneticist who taught at the University of Parma, the University of Pavia and then at Stanford University.
+He was a population geneticist who taught at the University of Parma, the University of Pavia, and then at Stanford University.

 Works

 Schooling and positions

 Cavalli-Sforza entered Ghislieri College in Pavia in 1939 and he received his M.D. from the University of Pavia in 1944.
 In 1949, he was appointed to a research post at the Department of Genetics, Cambridge University by the statistician and evolutionary biologist Ronald A. Fisher in the field of E. coli genetics.
 In 1950, he left the University of Cambridge to teach in northern Italy (Parma, and Pavia) before taking up a professorship at Stanford in 1970.
 He remained at Stanford until he retired in 1992.

-In 1999 he won the Balzan Prize for the Science of human origins.
+In 1999, he won the Balzan Prize for the Science of human origins.
 He has been a member of the Pontifical Academy of Sciences since 1994.
 In 1992 he was elected Foreign Member of the Royal Society of London.
 He was awarded the Telesio-Galilei Academy Award in 2011 for Biology.

 Specific contributions

 Cavalli-Sforza initiated a new field of research by combining the concrete findings of demography with a newly available analysis of blood groups in an actual human population.
 He also studied the connections between migration patterns and blood groups.
 Writing in the mid-1960s with A.W.F.
 Edwards, another genetics student of Ronald A. Fisher, Cavalli-Sforza pioneered statistical methods for estimating evolutionary trees (phylogenies).
 Edwards and Cavalli-Sforza wrote about trees of populations within the human species, where genetic differences are affected both by treelike patterns of historical separation of populations and by spread of genes among populations by migration and admixture.
 Many of these influential and fundamental early papers were reprinted in 2018 in a volume focusing on A. W. F. Edwards, and dedicated to Cavalli-Sforza and Ian Hacking.

 In later papers, Cavalli-Sforza has written about the effects of both divergence and migration on human gene frequencies.

-While Cavalli-Sforza is best known for his work in genetics, he also, in collaboration with Marcus Feldman and others, initiated the sub-discipline of cultural anthropology known alternatively as coevolution, gene-culture coevolution, cultural transmission theory or dual inheritance theory.
+While Cavalli-Sforza is best known for his work in genetics, he initiated, in collaboration with Marcus Feldman and others, the line of inquiry known variously as coevolution, gene-culture coevolution, cultural transmission theory, or dual inheritance theory.
 The publication Cultural Transmission and Evolution: A Quantitative Approach (1981) made use of models from population genetics and infectious disease epidemiology to investigate the transmission of culturally transmitted units.
 This line of inquiry initiated research into the correlation of patterns of genetic and cultural dispersion.
 Cavalli-Sforza conducted several studies of how language differences may serve as barriers to gene flow between adjacent human populations.
 His studies of human migration have tested hypotheses of linguists Merritt Ruhlen and Joseph Greenberg about language "superfamilies".
 The hypothesized superfamilies are controversial among other linguists.